rafamestre/NMTT-nanomicromotor-tracking-tool/README.md

 # NMTT: Nano-micromotor tracking tool

- Tool to track nano- and micromotors' motion from bright-field or fluorescent microscopy imaging.
+Tool to track nano- and micromotors' motion (or any other particles or objects) from bright-field or fluorescent microscopy imaging.

-(More information to come)

 ### Installing dependencies